 - Contribute to the growth and success of other members of the team

-- A competitive base salary and equity stake in a well-funded early stage company
+- Equity stake in a well-funded growth stage company

-- A monthly budget to spend on tickets to live events
+- $120/mo to spend on live events tickets

-- A superb benefits package, including full health/dental/vision
+- A superb benefits package that supports health/dental/vision